-Throughout the course, you focus on how you apply your learning to your clinical practice.
-You undertake placements in a range of integrated medical, surgical, primary care and community settings.
-You gain vital hands-on experience, develop clinical skills and learn to work in collaboration as part of a multi-professional team.
+Throughout the course, you will focus on how you apply your learning to clinical practice.
+You will undertake placements in a range of medical, surgical, primary care and community settings.
+This may include a combination of face-to-face and digitally enhanced work.
+You will gain vital practical experience, develop clinical skills and learn to work in collaboration as part of a multi-professional team.

 Your modules for year one cover the fundamentals of health and disease.
 You will also have the opportunity to study optional topics.
 The clinical placements, equating to one day per week (20%), will be spent in general practice and other community clinical and social care settings.